sta112-f21/sta112-f21.github.io/about.md

 ## Getting help

 If you have any questions about the course (or statistics in general!), please don't hesitate to ask!
 I am available during office hours, by appointment, or via email.
 If you're emailing about an issue with R, please include a minimum working example (everything I need to reproduce the issue you encountered).
-There are also tutors available at the [Math and Stats Center](http://mathandstatscenter.wfu.edu/).
+Starting August 31, there will also be tutoring at the [Math and Stats Center](http://mathandstatscenter.wfu.edu/student-information/).

 Keep in mind that debugging software issues can take time, so make sure to start the assignments early in case you run into problems.

-**Office hours:** TBA
+**Office hours:** There will be a mix of virtual and in-person office hours.
+For all office hours, sign up for 15-minute slots (one person per slot) [here](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UU5FbWRMeTJRWGxafGRlZmF1bHR8YzljNjUzMDk5MzRhMTA0ZGJmY2NhZDcxNmViOGVlNGY).
+Please sign up for only one slot at a time.

+Times:
+    - Tuesday 4:00pm -- 5:00pm (virtual; [Zoom link](https://wakeforest-university.zoom.us/j/97797186623?pwd=alhjSnNwTm55UmhmdW5SU0pTWjlKZz09))
+    - Wednesday 3:00pm -- 4:00pm (in-person; Manchester 329)
+    - Thursday 1:00pm -- 2:00pm (virtual; [Zoom link](https://wakeforest-university.zoom.us/j/98192385058?pwd=dzBGcWo0b0txemVjUmwwejFmY2ZRZz09))

 ## Course policies